AWS Data Pipeline

 • uses at least once semantics for data delivery.

-• supports multiple producers as datasource, which include Kinesis data stream, KPL, Kinesis Agent, or the Kinesis Data Firehose API using the AWS SDK, CloudWatch Logs, CloudWatch Events, or AWS IoT
+• supports multiple producers as datasource, which include Kinesis data stream, KPL, Kinesis Agent, or the Data Firehose API using the AWS SDK, CloudWatch Logs, CloudWatch Events, or AWS IoT

 • does NOT support consumers like Spark and KCL

-• supports interface VPC endpoint to keep traffic between the VPC and Kinesis Data Firehose from leaving the Amazon network.
+• supports interface VPC endpoint to keep traffic between the VPC and Data Firehose from leaving the Amazon network.

-Kinesis Data Streams vs Kinesis Data Firehose
+Kinesis Data Streams vs Amazon Data Firehose

 • helps analyze streaming data, gain actionable insights, and respond to the business and customer needs in real time.